-There has been a resurgence in the population of bed bugs in recent years, and naturally, so has ways on how to get rid of them.
-Have you find blood spots on your bedsheets and bite marks on your skin?
-These could mean you have a bed bug infestation at home and a probable cause to look into booking Discreet Bed Bug Inspections to confirm if the worst has indeed happened.
+There has been a resurgence in the population of bed bugs in recent years, and naturally, so have ways to get rid of them.
+Have you found blood spots on your bedsheets and bite marks on your skin?
+This could mean you have a bed bug infestation at home and a probable cause to look into booking Discreet Bed Bug Inspections to confirm if the worst has indeed happened.
 But fear not!
 Here are some safe, effective ways to solve this problem once and for all should it happen to you.

 Bed Bug Infestation at Home?
 Safe, Effective Ways to Solve the Problem

 Bed bugs are small, oval, brown insects that feed on the blood of humans or animals.
-Most bedbug bites are painless at first but can turn into itchy welts later.
+Most bedbug bites are painless but can turn into itchy welts later.
 They can enter your home undetected through clothing, used furniture, and luggage, to name a few routes.

 Their flat bodies enable them to fit into tiny spaces.
-Bed bugs have a very short development duration.
+Bed bugs have a concise development duration.
 It takes as little as a month to produce three or more generations under favorable conditions.
 This enables them to increase rapidly in number and spread throughout the entire house.

 Hunt The Bed Bugs in Your Bed

 The first step in solving the bed bug problem in your house is removing them from your bed.
-To begin, strip all your beddings, from pillowcases to bedsheets, sealing them in a plastic bag.
+First, strip all your beddings, from pillowcases to bedsheets, sealing them in a plastic bag.
 Doing this will help you contain the bugs in the bag and prevent them from spreading to other parts of your home.

-You can dispose of them and buy new ones, or you can wash and dry them with your washing machine using the hot water setting if the tags on the bedding permit it.
+You can dispose of them and buy new ones, or wash and dry them with your washing machine using the hot water setting if the tags on the bedding permit it.
 This heat treatment will kill any bed bugs in Barrie (or their eggs) that could be hiding in your bedding.